carlgira/ble-cadence-app/README.md

 [Deploying your libGDX game to iOS in 2020](https://medium.com/@bschulte19e/deploying-your-libgdx-game-to-ios-in-2020-4ddce8fff26c)

+## Tests

+You need a device an emulator wont work.
+I tested the app on a Motorola Z Play (android) and on an Iphone XR (IOS) with a Magene cadence sensor.

 ## References

 - Android: https://github.com/Jasonchenlijian/FastBle.git I base the lib on this project.